 Visitor Scanners

-Please note that while normal post will be taken by the organisers and delivered to your stand, the organisers cannot accept responsibility for signature of recorded items – please ensure that there is someone available to receive such items.
+Please note that while normal post will be received by the organisers and delivered to your stand, the organisers cannot accept responsibility for signature of recorded items – please ensure that you have someone present to receive such items.

-Any post/deliveries you wish to receive at the exhibition should be addressed as follows:
+Any post you wish to receive at the exhibition should be addressed as follows:

 Suspicious Package